 • Divorced or separated parents.
 Currently, students who have divorced or separated parents list the parent they live with the majority of the time on the FAFSA.
 However, the FAFSA changes indicate that a student should list the parent that provides the most financial support.

-Keep checking back for news about financial aid deadlines.
+Keep checking in for news about financial aid deadlines.
 Remember that you should still file the FAFSA even if you miss your state’s deadline.
 You may still qualify for federal aid.

 Recommended: 31 Facts About FAFSA for Parents

-Use the cost of college tuition to consider how you’ll pay for college.
-Financial aid options include scholarships, grants, federal student loans, and private student loans.
-Parents should have the college money talk with their student to explain what you can and can’t afford.
+Parents should have the college money talk with their student to explain what they can and can’t afford.

 The Takeaway